Keegan Shoemaker

 Keegan Shoemaker (born February 26, 2001) is an American professional indoor football quarterback for the Fishers Freight of the Indoor Football League (IFL).
-He played college football for Lafayette before transferring to Sam Houston.
+He played college football for the Lafayette Leopards before transferring to Sam Houston Bearkats.

-Early life and high school
+Early life

 Shoemaker grew up in Prosper, Texas and attended Prosper High School.
 He was rated a two-star recruit and committed to play college football at Lafayette College over offers from Abilene Christian, Georgetown and Stephen F. Austin.

 College career

 Lafayette

 During Shoemaker's true freshman season in 2019, he played 12 games and started 11 of them.
 He finished the season with 216 out of 360 passing attempts for 2,545 yards, 14 touchdowns and 14 interceptions and he was named the Patriot League Rookie of the Year, the Patriot League Freshman of the Year and earned Hero Sports Freshman All-American Status and was named the team's offensive MVP.

 On December 14, 2020, Shoemaker announced that he would be transferring to Sam Houston.